This article lists the different types of loans available in Ireland.

 Some car dealerships will offer their own car fiance deal, but always make sure you check to find out if it is best deal available to you.

 Debt consolidation loans are essentially loans which consolidate debts into one monthly payment.

-Any type of loan can act as a debt consolidation, including unsecured or secured personal loans, or remortgages.
+Any type of loan that pays off your debts can act as a debt consolidation loan, including unsecured or secured personal loans, or remortgages.

 An alternative to a debt consolidation loan is debt management or other types of debt solutions.

 If you are in a debt and are struggling to keep up with your repayments you should speak to your lenders and consider getting advice from a debt advice organisation.